picknscroll/picknscroll.github.io/_posts/2018-04-07-Pandas-Interactive-Tutorial.md

   <img class="center" height="150px" src="{{ site.baseurl }}/assets/merge.svg">
 </div>

 And with that picture in mind, we are ready to move on the DataFrame.
-But first, let's recap what we've learned, with an emphasis on terms.
+But first, let's recap what we've learned, with an emphasis on the terms.

 ##### Recap
 * A **Series** is an array of data values, where each element of data has an accompanying **label**.
 * Collectively, these labels are known as the **Index** of a Series.
-* Within working with a single Series object, the Index faciliates selection of data, making the Series "dictionary-like"
+Within a single Series object, the Index faciliates selection of data, making the Series "dictionary-like"
-* When working with multiple Series objects, the Index dictates how data elements relate to each other across each objects, a property known as **alignment**.
+* The Index dictates how data elements relate to each other across multiple Series objects, a property known as **alignment**.

 #### The DataFrame
 -----